aoxrud-ww/web-accessibility-tips/README.md

 Screen readers will not describe the styling surrounding the entity they are reading.
 This poses a problem when there are many links that don't have unique labels.

 For example: Consider a page where there are many links that say "View more" and nothing else.
-When screen reader users recite all links on the page, they won't fully understand the context for the view more link.
+When screen reader users recite all links on the page, they won't fully understand the context for the "view more" link.
 Providing additional context via one of the methods below can help.

 ### CSS hidden text

-We can provide additonal context to a label without making it visible.
+We can provide additional context to a label without making it visible.
 It keeps the design tidy as designers intended and makes it more accessible to assistive technologies.
 ```html
 <a href='#'>View more <span class='visually-hidden'>products in Healthy Snacks</span></a>
 ```